furrz/MP8RE/README.md

 Note that these scripts assume the US english-release character set is being used, so some adjustments will be needed for certain accented characters which appear in other language versions to work correctly.

+This tool also seems to work with Mario Party 7 message files, though it's possible that some of the special character mappings will not line up properly.

 ## Usage

 To convert message data to JSON: